Poseidoncode/Bridge/README.md

 - **How to use:** In any text input field (such as comments, forms, or chat boxes), type your message in your native language.
 - **Translation shortcut:** Press the designated shortcut key (default: Shift+S) to instantly convert your text into fluent, natural-sounding prose in the target language.
-- **Customization:** You can change the shortcut key and select your native and target languages in the extension settings.

 These features work together to break down language barriers, enabling you to both consume and contribute to global conversations seamlessly.